 Are you thinking about buying a car via your limited company?

-Before you go ahead, make sure you consider the tax implications of using a company car vs. using your own car and claiming back mileage costs.
+Before you go ahead, consider the tax implications of using a company car vs. using your own car and claiming back mileage costs.

-Buying a car via your company is an attractive proposition to many – especially given the wide range of purchase options available, and special offers.
+Buying a car through your company is an attractive proposition to many, especially given the wide range of purchase options available and special offers.

 The company pays for fuel, servicing, and other costs, as well as the cost of the vehicle.